-The Wilderness Committee – founded in 1980 as a registered non-profit society and federal charity – is Canada's people-powered, citizen-funded wilderness protection group.
-We have 60,000 supporters, volunteers and activists from coast to coast to coast working together to preserve wilderness, protect wildlife, defend parks, safeguard public resources and fight for a stable and healthy climate.
+Founded in 1980 as a registered non-profit society and federal charity, 60,000 supporters, volunteers and activists from coast to coast to coast work together to protect nature, defend wildlife and fight for a stable and healthy climate.
 Our head office is in Vancouver, with field offices in Victoria, Winnipeg and Toronto.

-It is the combined voices of our many supporters, in partnership with our dedicated board, staff and volunteers, that has allowed the Wilderness Committee to:
+It is the combined voices of many supporters like you, in partnership with our dedicated board, staff and volunteers, that has allowed the Wilderness Committee to:

 - Establish millions of hectares of protected areas